 established an affiliation contract, the faculty member will make the arrangements.

 - New Site

 If you would like to explore opportunities at a site with which the School of Nursing has

-the affiliation contract, preceptor packet and other necessary paperwork.
-Affiliation contracts
+affiliation contract, preceptor packet, and other necessary paperwork.
+Affiliation contracts can

-can take 6 months to 1 year to establish, so start early if you want a new site.
+take six months to one year to establish, so start early if you want to explore the possibility of a new site.